Written For ParentCircle Website new design update

-An exclusive interview with Padma Bhushan, Dr Pushpa M Bhargava, on the meaning of scientific temperament and the importance of developing scientific temper in children.
+An exclusive interview with Padma Bhushan award winner Dr. Pushpa M Bhargava, on the meaning of scientific temper, and the importance of developing scientific temper in children.

 "It shall be the duty of every Indian citizen to develop scientific temper, humanism and the spirit of inquiry and reform."